Regular Diet

 Your New Lifestyle

-Your new eating habits should center on healthy food choices to reach your weight loss and maintain this goal for many years after surgery.
+It is important to prioritize healthy food choices in order to reach your weight loss goals and maintain your weight loss even years after surgery.
 Eat a balanced diet including lean protein, vegetables, fruits, low-fat dairy and whole grains ensure you are getting all the nutrition you need to stay healthy.
-It is still important to avoid and limit high sugar and high fat foods.
 Tolerance and portions of foods can change as the years pass which can contribute to old, unhealthier habits.
-Your gastric bypass is a tool to help you with weight loss but diet and exercise will continue to be your best defense in preventing weight regain years after surgery.
+Surgery is a tool to help you with weight loss, but diet and exercise will continue to be your best defense in preventing weight regain years after surgery.

 Bariatric Plate Example: